 "Then it is as Hibiki Lates says.
 Their objective is the destruction of your guild, Guild Master Roubaul.
 From there, I can only assume Nirvana would make its way down to Diligeon."

 Carla leapt out of Minori's arms and onto his desk, shouting at the lacrima orb.
 "Then do what you must!
 Help us stop it!"

 There was a spark of recognition in the Captain's eyes.
 "Oh.
 We've met before, haven't we?
 You're part of Uzumaki's cell.
 I read reports that you were part of the delegation sent for this mission.
 We've stopped receiving updates from Hibiki Lates as of five minutes ago.
 His information was vague enough as it is.
 Are you able to give us a proper sitrep of the situation?"

 Roubaul waved his hand over the lacrima orb and cut the feed.
-Charle looked up, horrified at what he had done, but he put a hand on her shoulder and gripped it loosely.
-"Some things are better left unsaid, Charle.
+Carla looked up, horrified at what he had done, but he put a hand on her shoulder and gripped it.
+"Some things are better left unsaid, Carla.
 Be careful what you say to them from now on, even after I'm gone," he added quietly.